Dagovax/DGBaseAttack/README.md

 ### DGBA_CountAliveAI
 This will add the remaining AI count to the map marker that are to be killed to clear the base raid.

+### DGBA_AIUseNVG
+If set to true, AI might spawn with NVG goggles.
+The random percentage is defined below.

+### DGBA_AINVGSpawnChance
+Percentage.
+So a valid value between <0> and <100>.
+0 will mean that no unit will spawn with NVG.
+100 means they all have NVG

+### DGBA_Vehicle_MaxWaitT
+Amount of seconds the script will wait before checking the vehicle group state.
+Set this high enough if your vehicle group needs more time to load troops, and moving to the base.

+### DGBA_Vehicle_IdleRange
+Distance in meters the spawned vehicle should at least have moved since it has spawned.
+If the distance is less than this number, the vehicle will be exploded and the units will be killed.

+### DGBA_Airdrop_MaxWaitT
+Amount of seconds the script will wait before checking its state.
+By default this is 3 minutes.
+Set this higher if your heli has a lot of troops to load and you don't want to despawn it this soon.

+### DGBA_Airdrop_IdleRange
+The minimum 2d range distance the airdrop should have moved since it has spawned.
+If the heli did not move this distance, it will be removed after above max waiting time.

 ### DGBA_AIWeapons
 Array of weapons the AI can use.
 They will be random selection from this array per AI unit.